BiruktiAbera1/demo-repo/README.md

 # Demo

-getting to know with github
+getting to know with github!